-South Africa has a tax treaty with Country D. The tax treaty does not contain a technical services article and accordingly, notwithstanding Country D's domestic law, the tax treaty does not permit Country D to levy withholding tax on the service fees paid by B to A. The article in the tax treaty which provides for the elimination of double taxation is not applicable as under the tax treaty there is no double taxation since South Africa has the sole taxing right.
+South Africa has a tax treaty with Country D. The tax treaty does not contain a technical services article and accordingly, notwithstanding Country D's domestic law, the "other income" clause in the tax treaty applies and Country D is prohibited from imposing the withholding tax on the service fees paid by B to A. The article in the tax treaty which provides for the elimination of double taxation is not applicable as under the tax treaty there is no double taxation since South Africa has the sole taxing right.

-A's taxable income will include taxable income which is attributable to services rendered in South Africa and the withholding tax is levied by a foreign country with which South Africa has a tax treaty.
-Accordingly, assuming the other requirements of the section are met the foreign tax will qualify for a rebate under section 6quin.
+A's taxable income will include the taxable income which is attributable to services rendered in South Africa.
+Notwithstanding that Country D is prohibited under the tax treaty from imposing the withholding tax on the service fees paid by B to A, A will, assuming the other requirements of the section are met, be entitled to claim the rebate under section 6quin.